 Danny looked up at Mike to see if he would confirm she was lying.

 “It’s true little buddy.
-We were kids like you a long time ago.”
+We were kids like you once.
+A long time ago.”

 The skepticism grew to awe and the questions poured forth.